 AMA defines a health coach as a “non-physician health care professional certified by the National Board for Health and Wellness Coaching (NBHWC) or the National Commission for Health Education Credentialing (NCHEC).”

 In order to be able to submit CPT codes to get insurance reimbursement for health coaching, practitioners need to be certified by either of these professional organizations.
 So pop over here to read about becoming a Board-Certified Health Coach.

 The National Provider Identifier (NPI) is a Health Insurance Portability and Accountability Act (HIPAA) administrative standard.
 It’s a 10-digit, national unique identification number for health care providers.
 Credentialed health educators and coaches—both individuals and organizations—are eligible to submit an application for an NPI number.

 Each insurance company has different rules and criteria for which services they will cover, and how much they will pay for each code or combination.
 (It’s the wild west out there!)
-If your customer is submitting to insurance for reimbursement, match the sessions you provide with the relevant CPT code.
+If your client is submitting to insurance for reimbursement, match the sessions you provide with the relevant CPT code.

 Then if you’re approved to be in-network with an insurance provider, the company will walk you through their billing requirements.

-A suggestion: If you’re submitting to one or two insurance companies, you might go ahead and do so yourself online.
+One quick suggestion: If you’re submitting to one or two insurance companies, you might go ahead and do so yourself online.
 The process can be complicated though, so if you are working with several providers, using a third-party biller is probably the best way to go.

 Whew!
 I know this is a lot.
 So please reach out with your questions.
 I’ve got your back.